isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/working-with-recordsets.md

 ### <a name="filtering-with-bookmarks"></a>Filtern mit Lesezeichen

 Finally, you can pass a variant array of bookmarks to the **Filter** property.
 The resulting cursor will contain only those records whose bookmark was passed in to the property.
-Im folgenden Codebeispiel wird ein Array von Lesezeichen aus den Datensätzen in einem **Recordset** -Objekt erstellt, das über ein "B" im Feld *ProductName* verfügt.
+Im folgenden Codebeispiel wird ein Array von Textmarken aus den Datensätzen in einem **Recordset** erstellt, die im Feld *"ProductName"* den Wert "B" aufweisen.
 It then passes the array to the **Filter** property and displays information about the resulting filtered **Recordset**.

 ```vb